apptainer/apptainer-userdocs/gpu.rst

 modules are loaded at system startup.
 Some portions of the NVIDA driver stack are initialized when first needed.
 This is done using a setuid root binary, so initializing can be triggered by any user on the host.
-In {Singularity} containers, privilege escalation is blocked, so the setuid root binary cannot initialize the driver stack fully.
+In {Project} containers, privilege escalation is blocked, so the setuid root binary cannot initialize the driver stack fully.

 If you experience ``CUDA_ERROR_UNKNOWN`` in a container, initialize the